verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:stage:authorize:before` event
+#### The `formie:stage:authorize:before` Event

-The event that is triggered before Formie enters the authorization stage.
+The event that is triggered before Formie enters the authorisation stage.

 ```js
 document.addEventListener('formie:stage:authorize:before', (event) => {